pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

   * Skip enabling the default node group in favor of managing them separately from the control plane, as demonstrated in [Create the Worker Nodes][nodegroups].
-  * Enable control plane logging to have diagnostics of the control plane's actions, and for use in debugging and auditing.
+  * Enable control plane logging for diagnostics of the control plane's actions, and for use in debugging and auditing.
   * (Optional) Configure private accessibility of the control plane / API Server endpoint to prevent it from being publicly exposed on the